-I learned a management position requires much studious dedication starting with customer concerns, store presentation, point of sale reports, scheduling, and most importantly employee coaching.
+I learned a management position requires much studious dedication starting with customer concerns, store presentation, point if sale reports, scheduling, and most importantly employee coaching.

-My biggest adjustment is balancing duties, requiring attention, and considered a work in progress.
+The biggest adjustment for work in progress.
 There are goals and future deadlines

 The future deadlines I have trouble excepting, as a developed attitude of finishing what I started by not putting off until tomorrow ensues.

 I don't sit stationary, I move around

 swiping out, when a future dated project is incompleted

 SALES ASSOCIATE (Former Employee) – 290 Yonge Street – 3 January 2017

 On a shift basis I was responsible for...

 Managing men, women, and kids watches, jewelry, women’s clothing, cash, customer service in person and over the phone Administered bill payments for customers, as well as, responsible for taking accurate inventory of clothes and jewelry/watches Mark down prices for merchandise throughout the store on a weekly basis